jjensn/MiThings/README.md

 Supports: RGBW bulbs ONLY.
 Features supported are On / Off / Dim (1-100) / Colors

-*There is no support for MiLight RGB bulbs or warm/cool lights at this time.*
+*There is no support for (the OLD) MiLight RGB-ONLY bulbs or warm/cool lights at this time.*

 #### Installation instructions are here:
 #####https://github.com/cloudsyjared/SmartThings-MiLight/blob/master/INSTALL.md